- Where is the Office of Special Events located?

 A Film Permit is required when:

 - Utilizing city streets or alleyways (i.e., street closure, lane closure, intermittent traffic control or requiring traffic interruption).

 - Filming the Dallas Police Department or Dallas Fire-Rescue Department to include ‘said’ property.

 - Parking on restricted curb lanes and/or streets during the rush hour ban.

 - Filming the official flag, seal, shield, service mark, badge, or other insignia of the city or a department of the city or a facsimile of the flag, seal, shield, service mark, badge, or other insignia of the city or a department of the city.

 - The Office of Special Events determines the need in other filming situations to include BRoll and Student Films.

 - How do I apply for a Film Permit to film in the City of Dallas?

 The applicant is required to submit the following:

 - The Commercial Filming Application online, to be filled out and signed.
 All submissions are required to reach our office a minimum of 2-3 business days prior to filming.

-- Certificate of Insurance – The listed insurer on the COI must be the same name listed on the application, each document must cross reference each other
+- Certificate of Insurance – The listed insurer on the COI must be the same name listed on the application, each document must cross reference the other.

 - Payment of the Processing Fee.